rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 {{% read_more "Learn plain React with setState and this.state" "http://www.robinwieruch.de/the-road-to-learn-react/" %}}

-{{% read_more "Implement your own SoundCloud Client with React + Redux" "https://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}

-{{% read_more "Refactor an application from Redux to MobX" "https://www.robinwieruch.de/mobx-react/" %}}
+{{% read_more "Learn Redux and MobX in React in a full-blown course" "https://roadtoreact.com/course-details?courseId=TAMING_THE_STATE" %}}

 {{% chapter_header "Fact Sheet" "factSheet" %}}